Charles Templeton

 Charles Bradley Templeton (October 7, 1915 – June 7, 2001) was a Canadian media figure and a former Christian evangelist.
 Known in the 1940s and 1950s as a leading evangelist, he became an agnostic and later embraced atheism after struggling with doubt.
-Afterwards he worked at various times in journalism, radio and writing.
+Afterwards, having become an atheist, he worked at various times in journalism, radio and writing.

 Early life

-On October 7, 1915, Charles Templeton was born in Toronto, Canada.
+Charles Templeton was born on October 7, 1915, in Toronto, Canada.
 He attended the high school Parkdale Collegiate Institute.

 Cartoonist

-In 1932, he was hired to draw "Chuck Templeton's Sportraits", a daily sports cartoon, at age 17 for The Toronto Globe (now The Globe and Mail), leaving high school.
+In 1932, at age 17, Charles Templeton was hired to create Chuck Templeton's Sportraits, a daily sports cartoon, for The Toronto Globe (now The Globe and Mail), leaving high school to pursue the job.
 His work became syndicated and earned him a comfortable living.
-He converted to Christianity while working as a cartoonist, quitting his job in 1936 to become a preacher.
+He converted to Christianity while working as a cartoonist, and in 1936, left his job to become a preacher.

 Christian evangelist

 After he quit his first job, Templeton became a mass evangelist.
-From 1936 to 1938, he toured the US and preached in 44 states.
-He was a top evangelist, internationally renowned.
-In 1941, Templeton started the Nazarene Avenue Road Church as its preacher, renting a building that formerly housed a Presbyterian church.
+From 1936 to 1938, he toured the United States, preaching in 44 states and gaining international recognition as a leading evangelist.
+In 1941, Templeton started the Nazarene Avenue Road Church where he served as its preacher, renting a building that once housed a Presbyterian church.
 In 1955, he became the Presbyterian Church in the United States's secretary of evangelism.

-Wanting to learn more about Christianity, Templeton attended Princeton Theological Seminary in the 1940s, later receiving an honorary doctorate from Lafayette College.
+Eager to deepen his understanding about Christianity, Templeton attended Princeton Theological Seminary in the 1940s.
+He later received an honorary doctorate from Lafayette College.

 He hosted the religious television show Look Up and Live.

-Charles Templeton struggled with doubts about his religion.
-He eventually became an agnostic, causing a wide backlash from Christian communities.
+Charles Templeton began to struggle with doubts about his religion eventually becoming an agnostic.
+This caused a wide backlash from Christian communities.

-Templeton was a close friend of, and shared billing with, fellow evangelist Billy Graham, with whom he co-founded (along with Torrey Johnson) Youth for Christ International.
-After Templeton converted to agnosticism, they remained friends but became more distant.
+Templeton was a close friend of fellow evangelist Billy Graham, and the two shared billing as they co-founded (along with Torrey Johnson) Youth for Christ International.
+After Templeton became an agnostic, and later an atheist, they remained friends, but became more distant.

 Media

 Journalist

-In 1959, he quit evangelism and entered a media career.
-He was hired by the Toronto Star in the same year as its executive managing editor, quitting the position in 1964 to enter politics.
+In 1959, Templeton quit evangelism and transitioned into a media career.
+That same year, he was hired as executive managing editor of the Toronto Star, a position he held until 1964, when he entered politics.
 Furthermore, he founded the advertising company Technamation Canada, working there until CTV hired him as director of public affairs in 1967.
-In 1969, he got another job as editor of Maclean's magazine for seven months.
+In 1969, he briefly served as editor of Maclean's magazine for seven months.

 Radio

 Templeton became an interviewer for the radio show Close-Up.
-He later worked with Pierre Berton on the radio show Dialogue from 1966 to 1984.
+He later collaborated with Pierre Berton on the radio show Dialogue from 1966 to 1970 on CFRB, and from 1970 to 1984 on CKEY, where Templeton also served as the morning news reader.

-He won two ACTRA Awards for broadcasting.
-In 1992, he won the 125th Anniversary of the Confederation of Canada Medal.
+He won two ACTRA Awards for broadcasting and in 1992, he was awarded the 125th Anniversary of the Confederation of Canada Medal.